nd265/viz/_sources/viz.md

 `r 100` \% =
 `r format(round(english_mother_tongue/census_popn*100, 2), scientific = FALSE, big.mark = ",")`\%.

-Below we use `mutate` to calculate the percentage of people reporting a given language as their mother tongue and primary language at home for all the languages in the `can_lang` data set.
+Below we use `assign` to calculate the percentage of people reporting a given language as their mother tongue and primary language at home for all the languages in the `can_lang` data set.
 Since the new columns are appended to the end of the data table, we selected the new columns after the transformation so